magento/devdocs/guides/v2.3/rest/tutorials/msi-order-processing/create-cart-add-products.md

 ---
 layout: tutorial
-title: Step 8.
+title: Step 7.
 Create a cart and add products to it
-subtitle: Order processing with MSI
+subtitle: Order processing with Inventory Management
-menu_title: Step 8.
+menu_title: Step 7.
 Create a cart and add products to it
-menu_order: 80
+menu_order: 70
 level3_subgroup: msi-tutorial
 return_to:
   title: REST Tutorials